SoCalBeachVB.com

 The 2026 NCAA Beach Season is Winding Down

-What a ultra competitive season it is shaping up to be.
 Stanford and UCLA have been back and forth at the #1 all season long.
 Both teams will be competing in Huntington Beach, CA at the MPSF Championships.
-Also, the #4 ranked beach program in the nation, the Texas Longhorns and another team that’s been top 5 most of the 2026 Beach Season, USC ranked #3 as of this post – will all battle for the MPSF Champion title – super tough conference.
+Also, the #3 ranked beach program in the nation, the Texas Longhorns and another team that’s been top 5 most of the 2026 Beach Season, USC Trojans ranked #5 (as of this posting) – will all battle for the MPSF Champion title.

-Favorite LMU has had a solid season, coming into the WCC currently 9th in the country.
 Further up but still in Southern Cal, will be the Big West Championship, in San Louis Obispo.
 Long Beach State comes in ranked 10th in the nation, and is the #2 seed in that tournament.
 They’re aiming to meet Cal Poly, the #1 seed – ranked 6th in the nation; for a rematch from last year.
 For LBSU that task starts against Hawaii, who also had a good year – ranked 16th in the nation.

 On the 3c2A front: Did not get to cover as much as usual –